Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 - Limit you and your family's use of cell phones, tablets, and laptop computers.

-- When using your cell phone, try to use speakerphone or headphones, don’t use your cell phone against your head.
+- When using your cell phone, try to use a speakerphone or headphones, don’t use your cell phone against your head.

-There are so many more to list, so if you’re still interested to check out some of the articles I listed above.
+There are so many more to list, so if you’re still interested check out some of the articles I listed above.

 I hope you found value in my article about Specific Absorption Rates and Cell Phones Radiation values, if you did, please consider sharing it!